There is a CVS Pharmacy located less than a mile from my Castle. It has to be one of their highest-grossing stores in Ohio.

-Every time I’ve gone in there for a prescription, I mean every time, there are literally hundreds of filled prescriptions sitting in plastic baskets-not waiting to be picked up…but waiting to be put into bins alphabetically for pick up in the future.
+Every time I’ve gone in CVS for a prescription, I mean every time, there are literally hundreds of filled prescriptions sitting in plastic baskets-not waiting to be picked up…but waiting to be put into bins alphabetically for pick up in the future.
 The prescriptions that are ready to be picked up are already in the bins.
+Hundreds of them!
+Every day.

-That CVS Pharmacy is killing it.
+CVS Pharmacy stores are killing it.
+They’re bringing in crazy-high revenue.
 Every.
 Single.
 Day.
+Talk about a franchise-ready business!

 Scratch that: It’s too bad I can’t buy one.